weiyuwang2024/vibecoding/vibe-coding-slides.md

 ## 1. Prompts

 ### Three Types of Prompts:

-**Global Prompts:** Automatically added to every chat
+**Global Prompts:** Your coding tool adds these to every chat automatically
-- Project standards and team conventions
+- Rules for your whole project - make sure code follows team standards
-- System patterns (MVC, microservices)
+- System patterns like MVC, microservices, or other design approaches
+- Team habits for naming, organizing files, and writing consistent code
-- Domain knowledge (banking, healthcare)
+- Special knowledge for your domain (banking, healthcare, shopping)

-**Predefined Prompts:** Custom commands for efficiency
+**Predefined Prompts:** Easy to load custom commands
-- Language-specific instructions
-- Workflow automation
-- Quality checklists
+- Instructions for different coding languages or project types
+- Your own workflows to handle common tasks automatically
+- Checklists to make sure code meets quality standards

-**Ad-hoc Prompts:** Real-time context
+**Ad-hoc Prompts:** Most commonly used context
-- Chat messages
+- What you type in the chat window
-- Code files and folders
+- Code files from your project that AI can read
+- Whole folders of code that AI can work with
-- Documentation links
+- Web links to documentation or helpful resources

+**Key Point:** All popular coding agents support these three types of prompts

 ---

 ## 2. Support Multiple LLMs

 ### Popular Models:
-- **Claude Sonnet 3.7/4.0** - Complex architecture & code relationships
+- **Claude Sonnet 3.7/4.0** - Great at complex tasks and understanding how code parts work together
-- **Gemini 2.5 Pro** - Visual design to code, fast prototyping
+- **Gemini 2.5 Pro** - Good at turning visual designs into code, documentation, and fast responses
-- **GPT 4.1** - Reliable everyday development tasks
+- **GPT 4.1** - Balanced LLM that handles common tasks very well

 ### Why Multiple LLMs?
-- Cross-check plans and validate code
-- Get different perspectives
-- Increase confidence in solutions
+- **Cross-check plans** - One AI creates plan, another AI reviews it
+- **Cross-validate code** - One AI writes code, another checks for bugs
+- **Get different opinions** - More confidence that your code is good

+**Key Point:** Not much performance difference for daily tasks, but multiple LLMs help catch problems

 ---

 ## 3. Agent Mode

-### Plan Mode 🧠 - Think First
+### Plan Mode 🧠 - Thinking and Planning Phase
+- Design how your system will work before writing code
+- Understand how parts connect and depend on each other
+- Check for problems and see if ideas will actually work
-- System design and architecture
+- Estimate work time and plan realistic timelines
-- Component dependencies
-- Risk assessment
-- **No code execution** - pure planning
+- **Important: No code writing** - only thinking and planning
+- Talk back and forth with AI to make sure it understands everything

-### Action Mode ⚡ - Build It
+### Action Mode ⚡ - Building and Making Things
+- Write and change code as you work together
+- Manage files and organize your project
-- Code generation and modification
+- Run commands and handle development tools
-- File operations
-- Command execution
-- Testing and validation
+- Test and check that things work correctly

+### When to Switch:
-### Key Rule: Plan → Action (finish planning before building)
+- **Plan → Action:** Always finish planning before building
+- **Action → Plan:** Go back when things get too complicated

+**Key Rule:** Good coding agents need both Plan Mode and Action Mode

 ---

 ## 4. Context Management

 ### Two Strategies:
-- **Clear Context** - Fresh start for new features
+- **Clear Context** - Fresh start for new features or when switching to different work
-- **Compress Context** - Maintain continuity, optimize performance
+- **Compress Context** - Keep key points clear, lower cost, make things faster

 ### Best Practice:
-Longer context ≠ better results.
-Compress regularly for speed and cost efficiency.
+- Longer context is NOT always better
+- Too much context confuses AI and makes it focus on wrong things
+- Compress context to help AI focus on what really matters
+- Most agents support manual clearing and compressing
+- **Roo Code** does automatic context compression without you asking

+**Key Point:** Good context management keeps AI working well and gets better results

 ---